PennyLaneAI/pennylane/doc/introduction/unsupported.rst

 PennyLane implements the adjoint differentiation method from `2009.02823 <https://arxiv.org/pdf/2009.02823.pdf>`__, which only discusses the gradient of expectation of observables.
-In other words, the return value of the function wrapped in ``qml.qnode`` must be an object created from :func:`~.pennylane.expval`.
+The implementation is specific to the paper, hence the return statement of the quantum function wrapped in ``qml.qnode`` can only contain :func:`~.pennylane.expval` as a measurement.

 In particular, the following code works as expected: